2600hz/kazoo/scripts/README.md

 Do note: this will only check the file itself for issues.
 To really leverage Dialyzer, you'll want to include remote project modules for Dialyzer to use as well.

-## check-release-startup.sh

-Creates a release, starts it, and issues some commands to test that the release starts up and appears to be running

 ## check-scripts-readme.bash

 A quick script to check that all scripts in `$(ROOT)/scripts` are documented in this file!